calinovidiu96/plain-graphql/README.md

 ## Test it

 (The app is already connected to a Mongo Compass Free database instance)

--   You can find a GraphQL_Postman_import folder that contains a JSON file
+-   In main folder you can find a GraphQL_Postman_import folder that contains a JSON file
 -   Import the file in Postman and you're ready to go